EOLab-HSRW/tambopata-neolink-mqtt/readme.md

 ### Configuring Capture Time and The Preset Range

 Currently we only have 4 presets for the image capture automation (preset 0 to 3).
 When you have more presets that you can assign through accessing the manual controls, you can edit the environment variables of the automation service in the **compose.yaml** file (START_PRESET and END_PRESET).
-You can also configure the daily capture time by editing the START_HOUR and START_MINUTE, be aware that the camera is 5 hour ahead than the local time.
+You can also configure the daily capture time by editing the SCHEDULED_TIMES (A list of tuple with 24H format), be aware that the camera is 5 hour ahead than the local time.

 ```bash
 mqtt-client-controller: